-All-laser LASIK in Richmond is the most advanced evolution for the flap-creation step.
+All-laser LASIK is the most advanced evolution for the flap-creation step.
 In the ‘Blade-free’ or ‘All-laser’ technique, a laser forms a series of bubbles in the corneal tissue to create the flap – rather than using a blade.
 The advantages with this advanced technique are

 - Greater accuracy

 Many people suffer from night vision problems with or without refractive surgery.
 In the earliest days of laser vision correction, some patients reported halos and ‘starbursts’ after their procedures, especially when driving at night.
 Patients with large pupils were susceptible to this complication.
 Today’s advanced lasers such as the VISX STAR S4 have dealt authoritatively with night vision issues.
 In fact, many patients report improved night vision after the LASIK procedure.

 The refractive errors corrected by LASIK stay corrected for the rest of your life.
 Since the cornea is living tissue there can be minor fluctuations and occasionally the need for enhancements as the cornea adapts following the procedure.
 These are a normal part of the post-operative process.

 After the post-operative processes are complete, you can expect your vision to improve and stabilize, with many LASIK patients reporting excellent vision that gets even better over time.
 Depending on the age at which you have your procedure, you can expect decades of excellent vision free of the effects of refractive error.